blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![Specify the availability group options is shown with the availability group name set to AdventureWorks.](images/hands-on-lab/2019-03-24-22-24-47.png "Specify the name of the availability group")

-20. Double-select the password field next to the **AdventureWorks** database and enter the password **demo@pass123** and select **Refresh**.
+20. Double-click the password field next to the **AdventureWorks** database and enter the password **demo@pass123** and select **Refresh**.
 The status of the database should state that it \"Meets prerequisites\" meaning that the database is in Full recovery mode and that you have supplied the correct password for the database master key.
 Select **Next**.

     ![AdventureWorks database is selected, the status shows that it meets prerequisites and the password has been filled in.](images/hands-on-lab/2019-03-24-23-02-02.png "Select database")